HuppeJ/jh-summer19/project/rfut/notes/FILE_EVOLUTION.md

 ## 5. parsed_0.02_of_threads_to_sentences_removed_sentences.csv

-After that, from parsed_0.02_of_threads_to_sentences_kept_sentences.csv, we removed the introduction threads threads starting with Hi, Hello, New here, etc.
+After that, from parsed_0.02_of_threads_to_sentences_kept_sentences.csv, we removed the introduction threads, threads that have a title starting with Hi, Hello, New here etc.
 Note: those files are poorly named, we are not removing threads, but sentences.
 (see remove_introduction_threads.py)
 Which gave us the two files below: